GideonThuku/Little-Lions-Academy-Website/README.md

 ## ✨ Key Features

 ### 🧩 Fully Responsive Design
-- Seamlessly adapts to all screen sizes — from mobile phones to desktops.
+- Seamlessly adapts to all screen sizes, from mobile phones to desktops.
 - Uses **CSS Flexbox**, **Grid**, and **media queries** for optimal layout responsiveness.

 ### 🗂️ Multi-Page Architecture